 Important Informed Consent Process Reminders:

-- Do not use an unapproved (unstamped) consent form.
+- Do not use an unapproved consent form.

 - Do not use an expired consent form.
-Confirm the approval and expiration date within the IRB stamp on the consent document.
+Confirm the approval and expiration date is within the IRB approval period.

 - Changes will be made to the informed consent document during the course of the study.
 It is the Researcher's responsibility to ensure that the individual signs the latest version of the consent document.